sshivananda/ts-sqs-consumer/README.md

 The library has a heavy emphasis on code quality and is integrated with the following tools:

+- Integrated with [local stack](https://localstack.cloud/) to run integration tests.
+This ensures that the library is tested as it would be expected to be used in a live environment.
-- Code Climate: for code quality and maintainability
+- [Code Climate](https://codeclimate.com/github/sshivananda/ts-sqs-consumer/): for code quality and maintainability
-- FOSSA - for license check.
+- [FOSSA](https://app.fossa.io/projects/git%2Bgithub.com%2Fsshivananda%2Fts-sqs-consumer) - for license check.
 Verfies that dependencies used in this library do not go beyond the license that this library adheres to.
 A detailed link is available in the [License](##License) section of the document.
 - Whitesource to scan for security vulnerabilities.
 Note that this does not